The Aeolian mode belong to the VI chord!

-Also, can you hear the difference between this Aeolian Improvisation and the Dorian Improvisation?
+Also, can you hear the difference between this and the Dorian improvisation?

-The Aoelian mode is easiest to learn, understand and play with if you built it from a chord shape, into a pentatonic, then to the full mode.
+The Aeolian mode is easiest to learn, understand and play if you built it from a chord shape, into a pentatonic, then to the full mode.

 By doing this you’ll know what each interval of the scale feels and sounds like.

-First you learn the five shapes, then you connect them up and down the neck, finally you go closest shape possible through the cycle of 4th.
+First, you learn the five shapes, then you connect them up and down the neck.
+Finally, go to the closest shape possible through the cycle of 4th.

-You’ll find out more about when and how to use Aeolian when you take the Advanced Guitar Course.
+You’ll find out more about when and how to use Aeolian when you take the advanced course.